Naming Names: The Rise & Fall of Confidential Magazine Part Two

 Hollywood would also fight Confidential on other fronts besides the courtroom.
 Long running fan magazine Photoplay would launch its own attack on Confidential and its imitators in its July 1955 issue.
 While Photoplay mentioned neither Confidential nor the other scandal magazines by name, it did attack the ethics of the magazines and indicated that it thought such publications were manipulative.
 Photoplay would also give the stars an arena from which they could counter accusations made by Confidential and its imitators.
 In its January 1956 issue Photoplay published an article on Robert Mitchum and his lawsuit against Confidential.
 In the February 1956 issue of Photoplay Kim Novak was able to answer charges that Confidential had made that she had basically slept her way into stardom.
 In the February 1957 issue of Photoplay Rory Calhoun responded to the story in Confidential about his juvenile delinquency, emphasising that he had long since reformed.

-Hollywood also respond to Confidential with a film that dealt with a similar, although fictitious, gossip magazine.
+Hollywood also responded to Confidential with a film that dealt with a similar, although fictitious, gossip magazine.
 Slander (1957) featured Van Johnson as a children's show entertainer whose criminal past is exposed by a scandal magazine called Real Truth (the plot would seem to be inspired by the story published in Confidential about Rory Calhoun's past).
 While Slander outlined the techniques used by Confidential and other scandal magazines of the time, no effort was made to examine the popularity of such magazines.
 Instead the movie plays out largely as a morality play about good and evil with the publisher (played by screen heavy Steve Cochran) so reprehensible that even his mother disapproves of what he does for a living.

 Of course, it was not just movie stars that Confidential targeted.
 The magazine would publish stories on other public figures as well.
 In 1956 Confidential published a story that outed President Eisenhower's former Appointments Secretary and then lecturer at the University of Miami, Arthur H. Vandenberg, Jr., as a homosexual.
 He wound up resigning his position at the University of Miami.
 Then Under Secretary of State Sumner Welles was also outed as a homosexual by the magazine in an article published in March 1956.
 Mr. Welles consulted attorneys about suing the magazine for $1 million, but he desisted when they informed him that the legitimate press could then publish details from the Confidential article.

 Regardless, Hollywood remained the prime target of Confidential and Hollywood continued to fight back.
 The turning point was 1957, when the film industry would finally strike some firm blows against the magazine.
 It was in May 1957 that California Attorney General Pat Brown gave into pressure from Hollywood and decided to try to indict Robert Harrison, Confidential magazine, and its fellow scandal magazines for criminal libel and the publication of obscene materials.
 It was then on 15 May 1957 that a grand jury indicted Robert Harrison and Confidential magazine on charges of criminal libel, conspiracy to circulate lewd and obscene material, conspiracy to circulate material pertaining to abortions (then illegal in the state of California), and conspiracy to circulate material pertaining to male rejuvenation.
-Among the star witnesses at the grand jury trial were former Confidential Howard Rushmore, who was only too eager to spill the beans on his former employer, Liberace, and actress Maureen O'Hara (more about Miss O'Hara later).
+Among the star witnesses at the grand jury trial were former Confidential employee Howard Rushmore, who was only too eager to spill the beans on his former employer, Liberace, and actress Maureen O'Hara (more about Miss O'Hara later).

 Having been indicted, Robert Harrison and Confidential could now be tried before a petit jury for the crime of criminal libel.
 Before the case proceeded to trial, however, one of the biggest movie stars of the Golden Age of Hollywood would make her own attack against the magazine.
 In the February 1957 issue of Confidential it was alleged that actress Maureen O'Hara and a "Latin Lothario" had sex in the balcony of Grauman's Chinese Theatre.
 The story was not a cover story and, in fact, was buried in the contents of the magazine.
 Regardless, Miss O'Hara was outraged.
-Not only did she testify before the grand jury in May, but on 9 July 1957 Maureen O'Hara initiated libel lawsuit against Confidential.
+Not only did she testify before the grand jury in May, but on 9 July 1957 Maureen O'Hara initiated a libel lawsuit against Confidential.
 Initially she asked for only $1 million, but later she increased the amount of damages to $5 million.
 At first Miss O'Hara had the support of the film industry.
 In fact, two other celebrities also sued the magazine about the same time: Liberace for the notorious story from Confidential's July 1957 issue, "Why Liberace's Theme Song Should Be 'Mad About the Boy'," and Dorothy Dandridge for a story claiming she had sex in the woods.
 Ultimately Liberace and Miss Dandridge would settle with the magazine and Maureen O'Hara discovered she was going to receive no help from the film industry whatsoever.

 Regardless, Miss O'Hara continued with her lawsuit.
 When the representatives from Confidential testified, they gave the exact date that they claimed the incident between Maureen O'Hara and her alleged lover took place at Grauman's Chinese Theatre in 1954.
 Maureen O'Hara found it simple to prove the accusation false.
 She simply showed her passport, which was dated and stamped, showing she was at that time in Spain shooting Fire Over Africa.
 In the end Maureen O'Hara achieved something no other star before her had--she defeated Confidential in a court of law.
 Miss O'Hara's victory over the magazine would prove instrumental in its downfall.